 How Much Does It Cost to Have a Will Made?

 Those with a more complex financial or family situation will need to hire an attorney to help them draft their will.
-Obviously, the average cost of preparing a will is much higher for those who go this route, but the additional cost will be worth it in the long run.
+Obviously, the average cost of making a will with a lawyer is much higher for those who go this route, but the additional cost will be worth it in the long run.

-Most lawyers don’t charge per document but per hour.
+Most cost of making a will with a lawyer don’t charge per document but per hour.
 You can expect to pay anywhere from $100 to $400 or more per hour with a lawyer while drawing up your will.

 Though the decisions about what happens to your various possessions will remain with you, a lawyer will help you get organized and guide you through the process.
 Remember, you’re paying for both the will and the legal advice, so don’t be afraid to ask questions when making a will with a lawyer.